hackers-painters/samurai-native/README.md

 ## Extensibility

-SamuraiFramework is designed to be easily extended with custom native components, that means you can reuse anything you've already built, and can import and use your favorite native components.
+SamuraiNative is designed to be easily extended with custom native components, that means you can reuse anything you've already built, and can import and use your favorite native components.

 ```objc